radius-project/design-notes/resources/2024-10-dapr-bindings.md

 ### Implementation Details

 As for every Dapr Building Block, the implementation will need to create in the Applications.Dapr resource provider:
-- A versioned/unversioned api type converter
+- A versioned/not versioned api type converter
 - A dedicated processor for the Dapr Binding type

 This implementation will also have some side-effects outside of the Applications.Dapr resource provider: